DeCriTeam/DeCri/README.md

 ## Interactions

-The below diagram allows vizualizing the interactions between the smart-contracts.

-TO DO
+A diagram allowing the vizualization of smart-contracts' interactions is available here: [diagram] (http://20.39.234.22/contracts.svg).

 # Security
 We tried to make our smart-contracts as resistant as possible to common attacks and potential hacks.